-Souq Waqif is Doha’s lively traditional market.
+One of the most popular destinations for tourists and locals alike, Souq Waqif is a lively traditional market.
 Take a stroll down the bustling alleys of Souq Waqif to explore the authentic taste of traditional commerce, architecture and culture.

-Souq Waqif, the oldest souq in Doha, is situated in the heart of the city and is probably the most iconic spot in Qatar.
+Souq Waqif, the oldest souq (market) in the country, dating back around 250 years, is situated in the heart of the city and is the most iconic spot in Qatar.

 It was originally a weekend market used by the Bedouins when they came to town to trade their meat, wool, weaving materials and milk for staple goods.
 Souq Waqif is named ‘the standing souq’ because it is believed that water from the sea would rise, swamping the souq.
 However, shop owners would continue selling their products while standing in the midst of the water.
 It still is a bustling business area, popular among both locals and tourists.

-The souq underwent a complete restoration in 2006–2008 and provides the perfect setting to shop, or dine at one of its wide range of cafés and restaurants or boutique hotels.
+The souq underwent a complete restoration in 2006–2008 and provides the perfect setting to shop for traditional garments, spices, handicrafts, and souvenirs, or dine at one of its wide range of cafés and restaurants or boutique hotels.
+In addition, Souq Waqif now has an underpass that leads to Msheireb Downtown Doha (MDD).

 The maze of narrow alleyways is lined with small shops, displaying their wares piled high and spilling out onto the walkway.
-This maze of small shops offer an array of Middle Eastern merchandise from spices and seasonal delicacies such as fresh dates and nuts, to perfumes, ornate jewellery, clothing, handicrafts and a treasure trove of souvenir bargains.
-Each morning, the heritage police ride through on horses or camels.
+This maze of small shops offer an array of Middle Eastern merchandise from spices and seasonal delicacies such as fresh dates and nuts, to perfumes, ornate jewellery, clothing, handicrafts and souvenirs.

-Fitting all price brackets, Souq Waqif is also home to many restaurants and coffee shops, offering traditional Qatari food as well as dishes and treats from Asia and North Africa – Indian, Syrian, Iraqi, Moroccan, Turkish, Thai, Persian, Italian, Malaysian, Egyptian and more!
-For a lighter choice, there are also cafés serving only sweets or snacks or just plain coffee.
+Fitting all price brackets, Souq Waqif is also home to many restaurants and coffee shops, offering traditional Qatari food as well as dishes and treats from Asia and North Africa – Indian, Syrian, Iraqi, Moroccan, Turkish, Thai, Persian, Malaysian, Egyptian and more!
+For a lighter choice, there are also cafés serving small bites, sweets or just coffee or tea.

 Traditional clothing includes richly decorated items or the plain and practical.
 Shayla and abaya are ladies’ embroidered headscarves and black cloaks worn in public.
 The shayla make pretty evening scarves.
 Sirwal are baggy trousers with highly embroidered, tight ankle cuffs and are great casual wear around the home.
 Menswear includes bisht, embroidered cloaks worn at ceremonial occasions.
 You may get the opportunity to watch the embroiderers working freehand on old treadle machines, or beating the gold edging once it has been stitched.
 Thobes are the long white cotton robes worn by men.

 Upon entering the souq, visitors are greeted by the aroma of spices like cardamom, rose buds, cinnamon sticks, saffron and more.
 The spice and coffee traders lend their part of the souq a unique aroma, with displays of whole and ground spices and coffee.
-Both are purchased by weight, and if you want a jar of mixed spices as a unique gift take an empty glass container and the vendor will fill it with layers of colourful ground spices.
+Spices are either purchased by package or weight.
 You can also purchase sweets, rice, nuts, dried fruits and honey.

-Next to the falcon souq is the horse stud that showcases the beauty of Arabian horses.
+Next to the falcon souq are the Horses Stables that showcases the beauty of Arabian horses.
 Equipped with all the facilities to ensure the wellness of these animals, it also has a majlis for caretakers.
+Souq Waqif is also home to camels that sit together in a Camel Pen next to the Falcon Souq.

-Souq Waqif Art Centre is a hub for artists in Qatar and a venue for art exhibitions, workshops and for finding art materials.
-The traditionally decorated centre enhances the mood, encouraging visitors to not only appreciate the artwork but also the interior.
+Souq Waqif Art Center is a hub for artists in Qatar and a venue for art exhibitions, workshops and for finding art materials.
+The traditionally decorated centre enhances the mood, encouraging visitors to not only appreciate the artwork but also the interior. swacqatar.com

 There is ample parking in Souq Waqif with three separate air-conditioned underground parking spaces: